josh-collinsworth/joco-sveltekit/src/routes/blog/posts/creating-custom-gutenberg-blocks-with-the-block-lab-plugin.md

 First things first: Block Lab is a WordPress plugin that simplifies the process of creating custom blocks to use in the block editor, AKA Gutenberg, the new content editor in WordPress 5.0.

-<Callout class="former-highlight">Block Lab is a plugin that helps you create your own custom blocks with minimal code&nbsp;required.</Callout>
+<Callout>Block Lab is a plugin that helps you create your own custom blocks with minimal code&nbsp;required.</Callout>

 Ordinarily, you're restricted to the types of blocks WordPress includes by default—the standard text, headings, dividers, images, quotes, etc.—and if you need something more specialized, you'd either have to install a third-party plugin with the type of block you want, or you'd have to get your hands dirty writing a pretty good deal of custom code.
 Block Lab is something of a best-of-both hybrid of those two choices.